pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 └── package.json
 ```

-The `frontend` folder contains the React application, and its job is to render the list of groceries and give us something to interact with (adding items, checking them off, deleting them, and so on).
-The application was generated using a tool called [Vite](https://vitejs.dev/), and all of its logic --- form fields, click handlers, API calls, etc. --- is contained in `src/App.tsx`.
+The `frontend` folder contains the React application.
+Its job is to render the list of groceries and give us something to interact with (adding items, checking them off, deleting them, and so on).
+I generated the scaffolding for this app with a tool called [Vite](https://vitejs.dev/), and all of its logic --- form fields, click handlers, API calls, etc. --- is contained in `src/App.tsx`.

 The `backend` folder contains the Express application that defines the REST API.
-It sets up four API routes to handle the set of [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations you'd expect to find in an app like this one:
+It sets up four API routes to handle the [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations you'd expect in an app like this one:

 * `GET /api/items` fetches all items from the database and returns them as a JSON array
 * `POST /api/items` takes a new item and writes it to the database